scotentSD/personas/README.md

 ## Next Steps
 - Define scenarios template for adding to Personas
-- List potential International Personas to start work on -
+- Define potential International Personas to start work on -